rocBLAS programming guide#

 rocblas_pointer_mode == rocblas_pointer_mode_host

-alpha and beta values are inspected and based on their values it is determined which vector and matrix pointers must be dereferenced.
-If these pointers will be dereferenced a NULL pointer will lead to a return valuerocblas_status_invalid_pointer
+, the alpha and beta values are inspected.
+Based on their values, a decision is made regarding which vector and matrix pointers must be dereferenced.
+If any of the dereferenced pointers is a NULL pointer,rocblas_status_invalid_pointer

 rocblas_pointer_mode == rocblas_pointer_mode_device

-we do NOT check if these vector or matrix pointers will dereference a NULL pointer as we do not want to slow execution to fetch and inspect alpha and beta values.The
+, rocBLAS does NOT check if the vector or matrix pointers will dereference a NULL pointer.
+This is to avoid slowing down execution to fetch and inspect alpha and beta values.The

 ROCBLAS_LAYER